sambarapu/springboot/README.md

 # springboot

-This is a project based on spring boot, JPA, Hibernate with SQL Database
+This is a Java project with JVM - 8, based on spring boot.
+Which includes JPA, Hibernate with SQL Database.

 updating new steps